How to Adjust Saddle Height on One Side More than the Other

 Vise

 You can clamp the saddle in a metal vise just below the pencil line, then sand away most of the material.
-Use either a sanding block or a Dremel sanding drum mandrel and coarse band.
-Do final sanding by hand with the method mentioned earlier as vises often are not flat.
+Use a sanding block to remove the bulk of the material on the vise, then do final sanding by hand with the method mentioned above as vises often are not flat.

 Saw